gerow/gotest/README.md

 ```
 The AssertDeepEqual call will recursively walk your "things" (interface{}) looking for differences.
 On the first difference it spots it will begin making a series of calls to t.Errorf starting with the most specific difference and working its way up to the most general difference.

 An actual use can be found [here](https://github.com/gerow/boop/blob/dev/src/boop/boop_config_test.go).
-One function from there is reproduced below:
+One function from there is reproduced below.
+In this case we are testing our ability to correctly load a json based config from a file.
+We do this by producing the expected struct, loading a struct using the function we are trying to teset, and then using gotest.AssertDeepEqual to make sure they are the same.
+If they aren't the same gotest.AssertDeepEqual will make the approprite calls to t.Errorf.
 ```go
 func TestLoadConfigFromFile(t *testing.T) {
   t.Logf("Starting TestLoadConfigFromFileWithDefaults")